 Actually, considering the size of this backpack, the fact that it is equipped with a sternum strap and a hip belt is quite surprising.
 But those are convenient features that you could use on pretty much any backpack, so they’re definitely a bonus.

-There isn’t an ideal size of a such a backpack.
+There isn’t an ideal size for such a backpack.
 But there should be an ideal size for you – it heavily depends on the length of your usual expeditions.

 There is one rule to keep in mind though – smaller backpacks allow for greater freedom of movement, while larger backpacks tend to be quite restrictive.
 The bigger the pack, the harder it will be to move around quickly with it.